 Resources and support services for people in Leicester, Leicestershire and Rutland

-Autism Central – Midlands hub - information and education for parents and carers of autistic people of all ages
+Autism Central - information and education for parents and carers of autistic people of all ages

 Your child does not need to have a confirmed diagnosis of autism for you to be able to access support from Autism Central

-To find out more about them, click the following links:
+To find out about what Autism Central’s offer, click the following link:

 Autism East Midlands – a support service for autistic people and their families